davidher28/davids-habit-tracker/README.md

 ## Description

-Welcome to the Habit Tracker app!
-This project serves as a practical implementation of concepts covered in System Design II as part of the Master's in Software Development and Architecture program at La Salle University.
+Welcome to the David's Habit Tracker app!

 ## Installation